MLB spring camps open, Bieber in Guardians gear, Vlad Jr set

 Many players also have work to do.

-Freddie Freeman, Carlos Correa and Clayton Kershaw were among more than 100 free agents without a contract as camps opened.
+Freddie Freeman, Carlos Correa and Trevor Story were among more than 100 free agents without a contract as camps opened.

-The Cardinals quickly got in motion, reaching a deal with pitcher Drew VerHagen on a two-year contract.
-The 31-year-old righty was 10-10 with a 5.11 ERA in 127 games over parts of six seasons with Detroit before spending the last two years with the Nippon Ham Fighters of the Japan Pacific League.

-”We believe he will compete for a starting job, but could easily transition to the bullpen if needed, Cardinals President of Baseball Operations John Mozeliak said.
+All-Star lefty Carlos Rodón and the NL West champion San Francisco Giants reached a $44 million, two-year deal, a person familiar with the deal told The Associated Press.
+The person spoke on condition of anonymity because the contract wasn’t announced.

-AP Sports Writer Tom Withers and AP freelance writer Mark Didtler contributed to this report.
+AP Sports Writers Tom Withers and Stephen Hawkins and AP freelance writers Chuck King and Mark Didtler contributed to this report.